My 2026 MacBook Air Developer Setup: Clean, Lean, and Reproducible

 - No Docker Desktop: Use OrbStack later if containers are needed (lighter).

-- No VS Code by default: Zed is my primary editor now; Code is for its extensions.
+- No VS Code by default: Zed is my primary editor now; Code is for its extensions and my familarity over the years.

-- No Slack/Discord: These are bandwidth hogs.
+- No Slack/Discord/WhatsApp: These are bandwidth hogs.
 Browser versions only.
+(This is what helped me significantly)

 - No Xcode: Install command-line tools only when needed: